Thursday, October 23

 Presenters:

-Daragh Byrne, Carnegie Mellon University; Ben Knapp, Virginia Tech; and Aaron Knochel, Penn State University
+Daragh Byrne, Carnegie Mellon University; Ben Knapp, Northeastern University; and Aaron Knochel, Penn State University

 Supported by the a2ru network, and a series of national convenings, a vibrant dialog has emerged about the central role that the arts plays in shaping creative futures with artificial intelligence.
 This workshop will build on the analysis and recommendations from the recently released a2ru report “Centering the Arts in the Age of AI: Advancing Education, Innovation, and Workforce Development through Creative Practices.”
 This report offers a blueprint for a shared action plan.